mainmatter/mainmatter.com/_posts/2020-07-31-the-true-cost-of-a-quickfix.md

 A common approach, that has long term implications, is to run a quick analysis, attempt to pinpoint the issue and patch it in time to meet the deadline.
-While this may address our short-term needs, if not followed up with a code audit and analysis, will come back to haunt us.
+While this may address our short-term needs, if not followed up with a code audit and analysis, it will come back to haunt us.

 While working with a client on a mission-critical feature, a quick fix implemented six months ago set us back a total of two weeks.
 Further